 The good news: you’re not alone.

-The bad news: there’s no signs it's going to change.
+The bad news: there are no signs it's going to change.

 Communications offices at districts nationwide are severely understaffed — and have been for a while now.
 From managing upset parents on social media to handling crisis communications, it goes without saying that public school communications professionals are at their maximum capacity.
 With tightened budgets due to COVID-19 and resources being allocated elsewhere, district communication pros likely won’t have relief in the near future.